lron/secret_sharing_exercise/README.md

-# Secret Sharing exercise
+# Secret Sharing

-We’ll be using the Ubuntu library **libgfshare**, which you can install in any Unix machine.
+We’ll be using the Ubuntu library **[libgfshare](https://www.howtoinstall.me/ubuntu/18-04/libgfshare-bin/)**, which you can install in any Unix machine.

 In Linux, you can do so by entering the following commands in the terminal: